Menu Close

 Negligence in Skiing and Snowboarding Accidents

-In some cases, negligence may be the result of a fellow skier or snowboarder failing to adhere to the rules of the mountain.
-For example, skiing or snowboarding recklessly or dangerously.
+For instance, careless or hazardous sledding or snowboarding.
 Regardless of the cause, if negligence played a role in a fatal ski or snowboard accident, the victim’s family may be able to pursue legal action.

 If a loved one is killed in a ski or snowboard accident due to the negligence of another party, the victim’s family may be entitled to compensation for a variety of damages.
 These damages may include: